Lobuche Peak Climbing with Everest Base Camp Trek

 • TimeFull Day

 Today's ascent of Lobuche Peak will be completed only for that purpose.
 Given that you must begin the climb early, your breakfast will be available sooner than usual.
 You will use icy, steep paths to approach the southern crest.
 It's time to use the ropes, crampons, and ice axes.
 You will ascend the tricky sections of Lobuche Peak with the aid of your guide.
-You will reach the summit of Lobuche East after ascending the final section, a 45 degree inclined hill.
+You will reach the summit of Lobuche East after ascending the final section, a 45-degree inclined hill.

 Your heart will race with happiness at finishing the ascent.
 Your celebration will become more exciting with the expansive view of the Everest region.
 From the top of Lobuche Peak, you can see the entire Everest region, which will increase your sense of how worthwhile the journey was.
 You will descend toward the high camp of this peak after having the time of your life at the Lobuche top.
-We will hike to Pheriche and assess our physical state.

 • MealsBreakfast, Lunch & Dinner

-• Time10-12 hours
+• Time12-14 hours

 • Maximum Altitude6,119 m